Alcohol In Parks

 Alcohol may only be served by licensed vendors.

 The Park Board sells beer daily at Rivercut, Horton Smith and Bill & Payne Stewart golf courses.
-During sports and special events, Park Concessions may sell beer at Mediacom Ice Park and beer and wine at Cooper Tennis Complex.
+During sports and special events, Park Concessions may sell beer at Mediacom Ice Park and beer and wine at Cooper Tennis Complex and Dickerson Park Zoo.

 Licensed private caterers may sell alcohol during special events and private rentals with a Parks Alcohol Permit at Dickerson Park Zoo, Springfield-Greene County Botanical Center and Gardens, Lake Springfield Boathouse and the Davis House and Property.